zq99/openai-vba-framework/README.md

     Set oOpenAI = New clsOpenAI

-    ' Set the API key directly from the function argument oOpenAI.API_KEY = strAPIKey
+    oOpenAI.API_KEY = strAPIKey

     If Not IsEmpty(strModel) Then
         oOpenAI.Model = strModel
     End If

-    ' Make the API request and get the response
     Set oResponse = oOpenAI.TextCompletion(strPrompt)

-    ' Return the choice from the response, or an empty string if there was no response If Not oResponse Is Nothing Then
+    If Not oResponse Is Nothing Then
         GETTEXTFROMOPENAI = oResponse.TextContent
     Else